Harry Kalas: Early life and education

-Professional career
+Career

+After graduating from the University of Iowa, Kalas was immediately drafted into the United States Army and stationed in Hawaii.

+After his discharge in 1961, Kalas began calling Minor League baseball games for the Hawaii Islanders.

+Houston Astros

-Kalas made his major-league debut in 1965 with the Houston Astros, replacing Al Helfer and working alongside Gene Elston and Loel Passe.
-He called the first game at Houston's Astrodome, on April 12, 1965.
+In 1965, Kalas made his Major League Baseball broadcasting debut with the Houston Astros, replacing Al Helfer and working alongside Gene Elston and Loel Passe.
+He called the first game at the Houston Astrodome, on April 12, 1965.